 Everyone knows that medical bills and vehicle repairs can be compensated after a crash.
 What most are not aware of is that pain and suffering can also be included in the damages.
 These encompass the physical,mental,and emotional distress suffered because of the accident.
 Some examples include:

 Physical Pain from Bodily Injuries

 Even minor injuries can cause terrible pain.
 It can be argued that this pain is even worse than the financial setback incurred due to the medical bills.
 These can include broken bones,punctures,deep cuts,massive bruises,aches,severe burns,and many more.
 This kind of suffering should never even happened.
-At-fault parties may be mandated to provide additional car crash compensation to the victims for this pain,especially when a auto accident attorney represents the victims.
+At-fault parties may be mandated to provide additional car crash compensation to the victims for this pain,especially when a car crash lawyer represents the victims.

 Post-Traumatic Stress Disorder

 Pain does not have to be rooted in something that is visible or tangible.
 Mental anguish can be equally devastating.
 PTSD is common among those who served in wars but the number of incidence among crash victims has already surpassed military figures.
 Lives can be turned upside down as fear tightens its grip.
 Simple things like being inside a car or going through a similar highway can suddenly take them back to the incident.
 Affected individuals may start avoiding triggers and prevent themselves from processing what they went through,but these could make the problem worse.
 Therapy and a good support system can help.

 A lot of survivors get depressed if they lost loved ones in the crash.
 They may have recurring feelings of guilt for surviving while their friends or family did not,even if another party is entirely to blame for what happened.
 They may become anxious about their future.
 Those who were disfigured with scarring may feel embarrassed and self-conscious.
 The formerly outgoing individuals may start isolating themselves by avoiding social contact due to fear of rejection.
 Instead,they should work with a hurt in an auto wreck and get justice.